isabella232/win32-pr.es-es/desktop-src/Msi/ignorechange-controlevent.md

 ## <a name="argument"></a>Argumento

-Este control ControlEvent no usa ningún argumento.
+Este control ControlEvent no usa un argumento.

 ## <a name="action-on-subscribers"></a>Acción en suscriptores